 I'm Lisa, 25, and I've spent my whole life around animals.
-I grew up in Bunker Hill, IL and my family adopted/cared for nine different dogs (but not all at once, though that would've been awesome), as well as a couple birds, a hamster, LOTS of fish, and one cat.
+I grew up in Bunker Hill, IL and my family adopted/cared for 9 different dogs (but not all at once, though that would've been awesome), as well as a couple birds, a hamster, LOTS of fish, and one cat.
 Dogs really are extended family and I give them plenty of love and affection and energy.
 Every dog is different and you know yours better than anyone; I will give careful attention to any and all special requests you have and will make sure your dog is comfortable, happy, and safe.

 I work at an office during the day, but am free to stay with or check up on your precious pup as often and as long as needed.
 I'm the perfect option if you're going to be traveling for any length of time, and while my landlady doesn't allow dogs, I would be more than happy to house your cat, bird, hamster, rat, rabbit or plant for as long as you need.

 I enjoy taking walks and entertaining energetic dogs, and am incredibly patient with cats who aren't accustomed to strangers.

-I have done pet-sitting for a number of friends in Illinois while I was growing up; the most recent before I left for college was for a family with two dogs (one was a lively six-month-old great dane) and three cats.
-I spent the first year after college living in the Quad Cities with a college friend and her cat, Bo, and we got along splendidly.
+I have done pet-sitting for a number of friends in Illinois while I was growing up, and I spent the first year after college living in the Quad Cities with a college friend and her cat, Bo, and we got along splendidly.
 I secretly think he was part dog anyway.
 Does your cat come when you call?